naninovel/docs/docs/en/guide/special-effects.md

 The state of the currently enabled (and disabled) camera components will be automatically saved and restored on game save-loading operations.

-Check out the following video for example on adding a custom camera filter effect.
+Check out the following video for an example of adding a custom camera filter effect.

 ![](https://www.youtube.com/watch?v=IbT6MTecO-k)